 - It’s extreme.
 You always need to be careful with plans that include fasting or drinking only juice/water.
-That type of detox is not something we recommend at Well Balanced Nutrition.

 - It seems like a quick fix.
 We know that there is no such thing.
 Trust us, we wish we could offer a quick fix, but it’s just not possible.
 If it sounds too good to be true, it probably is.